 May 17, 2022

-MAY 17, binomial phrases: 'front and centre'
+MAY 17, binomial phrases: "bump and grind"

 To review the poetic effusion that we have accumulated about binomial phrases, proceed to our blog "Edifying Nonsense", and check out the post 'Grandpa Greg's Grammar: Binomial Expressions'.
 Click HERE !